OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 Each Transmission Response must be expressed in the "ext" objects of the root Bid Response paired with the impression ids provided in the request.
-The name of this new object in the "ext" object is "prebid_sso_transmissions".
+The name of this new object in the "ext" object is "paf".

 | Message                          | Format|
 |----------------------------------|-------|